we-l-ee/CastAway/README.md

-the thigns ufuk can may  might do: everythigns done in createObject must be readable from given file.
-Every inhereted from GOBject class must be in the enum! every class that implements child of GObject must be in the same order of constructing.
+the thigns ufuk can may  might do: everything’s done in createObject must be readable from given file.
+Every inherited from GOBject class must be in the enum! every class that implements child of GObject must be in the same order of constructing.
 Check every class for constructer error.